keras-team/keras/docs/templates/backend.md

 At this time, Keras has three backend implementations available: the **TensorFlow** backend, the **Theano** backend, and the **CNTK** backend.

-- [TensorFlow](http://www.tensorflow.org/) is an open-source symbolic tensor manipulation framework developed by Google, Inc.
+- [TensorFlow](http://www.tensorflow.org/) is an open-source symbolic tensor manipulation framework developed by Google.
-- [Theano](http://deeplearning.net/software/theano/) is an open-source symbolic tensor manipulation framework developed by LISA/MILA Lab at Université de Montréal.
+- [Theano](http://deeplearning.net/software/theano/) is an open-source symbolic tensor manipulation framework developed by LISA Lab at Université de Montréal.
-- [CNTK](https://www.microsoft.com/en-us/cognitive-toolkit/) is an open-source, commercial-grade toolkit for deep learning developed by Microsoft.
+- [CNTK](https://www.microsoft.com/en-us/cognitive-toolkit/) is an open-source toolkit for deep learning developed by Microsoft.

 In the future, we are likely to add more backend options.